 Find out how to manage your accounts electronically.

-- .
-Payment collected on the 2nd of the month.
+Payment is collected on the second of the month.

-- Call 0330 123 0081 and pay by debit/credit card via our automated telephone payment system.
-(An additional fee is charged for all credit card payments.)
+Call 03300 889 584 and pay by debit/credit card via our automated telephone payment system.

 The Council's bank is HSBC.
 The sort code is 40-22-26 and the bank account number 21850652.
 You must quote your 10 digit business rate account number to ensure payment goes directly to your account.
-Payment due 2nd of the month.
+Payment is due by the 2nd of the month.

 How your bill is calculated

-- The standard non-domestic rating multiplier which is 49.7p in the pound.
+- The standard non-domestic rating multiplier which is 51.2p in the pound.

-- The small business non-domestic rating multiplier which is 48.4p in the pound.
+- The small business non-domestic rating multiplier which is 49.9p in the pound.

 - The standard non-domestic rating multiplier which is 49.3p in the pound.

-- The small business non-domestic rating multiplier which is 48p in the pound.
+- The small business non-domestic rating multiplier which is 48.0p in the pound.

-The current rating list is based on the 2010 revaluation of all the non-domestic properties.
-The government has confirmed that the next revaluation will take place in 2017 based on rental values at the 1st of April 2015.
-More information on revaluation 2017 can be found at the Valuation Office Agency.
+All non-domestic properties have been revalued from 1 April 2017 based on rental values at the 1st of April 2015.
+More information on revaluation 2017 can be found at the Valuation Office Agency website.